 MOTION: Commissioner Thomas moved to approve ELSO and Resolutions NW forward in the granting process.
 Motion seconded by Commissioner Harden.
+VOTE: Motion passed with 4 votes in favor and 0 against.

 - There were several preapplications that include - PSU School of Film is seeking \$85,675 for approximately 96 students in six courses during the academic year, will receive training on TV studio webcasting technology and multi-cam field production gear to generate 3 60-minute programs ready for broadcast that include game play, studio segments, athlete profiles, designed to tell a multi-tiered story about women in sports, inspired by the 50th anniversary of the Civil Rights law Title IX.
 It will focus on the experience Portland area female and nonbinary athletes.
 It will be organized around the season of the Portland Ravens and produced across many locations. - The Lotus Seed Inc. is requesting \$54,574 to purchase equipment to foster economic empowerment for local teachers to gain skills in film, sound engineering, and video production.
 They seek to improve the career potential of graduating yoga teachers through workforce development training program where they will learn digital content.
 It will be lead by an Open Signal producer and.
 The virtual educational content will be shared through an online platform and through the community media channels.